PathoGenOmics-Lab/VIPERA/config/README.md

 conflicts with Snakemake's containerized conda environment activation mechanism.
 Thus, running the containerized VIPERA workflow on the WSL is not advised.
 Additionally, certain known issues arise when utilizing non-default temporary directories and Snakemake shadow directories.
-To address this issue,  use the default temporary directory (e.g. `export TMPDIR=/tmp` in Linux machines) and specified the shadow prefix (`--shadow-prefix /tmp`) before executing the workflow.
+To address this issue, use the default temporary directory (e.g. `export TMPDIR=/tmp` in Linux machines) and specify the shadow prefix (`--shadow-prefix /tmp`) before executing the workflow.